 Program attendees will be selected through a review of applications meeting all Candidate Requirements, focusing on biographical information, personal essay questions, and a reference letter.
 You must be eager, willing and available to attend the entire program.

-Thanks to the generous contributions of many Sigma Chi Brothers to the Sigma Chi Foundation, Participants are awarded a scholarship of $2700 to cover the full cost of their experience.
-Horizons and the Sigma Chi Foundation will pay for travel, on-site food, lodging, and meeting costs.
-Any incidental expenses will be the responsibility of each attendee.
+Thanks to the generous contributions of many Sigma Chi Brothers to the Sigma Chi Foundation, Participants are awarded a scholarship valued at $3,000 to cover the full cost of their experience. which includes travel, on-site food, lodging, and meeting costs.

 Participants begin their experiences in an on-site immersion of whole-brained learning that engages their minds and bodies.

 As a participant, you will explore the inner territories of leadership: